BLUE HORIZON, BOOK 4

 “I’m very flexible!” called out the raccoon’s voice from an open access panel.

 Justy picked up his knapsack and pulled out another water bottle.
 He handed it to Max and then pointed up to where Pockets’ voice had emanated.
-“Give this to him when he gets out,” he said.
-“I would imagine he’s probably thirsty.”
+The canine peered up inside the hole and handed the bottle up to his partner.

 When the koala stepped back out into the sun, Gina looked up at him.
 “Where are you going, cute stuff?” she asked.

-Justy hefted his knapsack and said, “Gotta finish my rounds.”
+Justy hefted his knapsack and said, “Gotta continue my rounds.”

 As he walked away, the human woman glanced over at Max.
 “I like him,” she said.
 “I would love to take him home with me.”